redFrik/udk10-Embedded_Systems/udk131212/README.md

 //--digital outputs
 -------------------
-The pins 2-13 on a standard arduino can also act as outputs (more pins are available on other models, and you can also use 0-1 but that's often used by the serial port).
+The pins 2-13 on a standard arduino can also act as outputs (more pins are available on other models, and you can also try 0-1 but only if you're not using the serial port).
-So here we will use pin 7 again but change direction and make it blink a led.
+So here we will use pin 7 again, but change it's function to an output and make it turn on/off a led.

 ```
 //simple digital output from serial commands